Abramov90/playbuzz_test/README.md

 gulp
 ```

-open new one terminal window, move to playbuzz_test dir and write down in terminal
+open new one terminal window, move to playbuzz_test dir run in terminal

 ```
 node ./server/app